Recent News & Articles

 Great but frightening Universe

-Recently, I've had some interesting conversations with a few of my university colleagues regarding the Science, as a field of study, representation in literature.
-There's a giddiness going around all social channels and YouTube blogs, related to an outpouring of science love - the kind you get from watching TV science shows, the kind that has stunning visuals, but is, well, a wee bit simplistic (a sin that none of us could ever, ever be accused of, naturally).
-Well, most of us won’t even understand what’re the talks about, or should I put it as wouldn’t bother understanding.
+Recently, I've had some interesting conversations with a few of my university colleagues regarding Science, as a field of study, representation in literature.
+There's a giddiness going around all social channels and YouTube blogs, related to an outpouring of science love, the kind you get from watching TV science shows, the kind that has stunning visuals, but is, well, a wee bit simplistic.
+Well, most of us won’t even understand what they are talking about, or perhaps would not bother understanding.
 It's all very positive, commendable, and perfectly reasonable.
 But it leaves me feeling a little sad.
-You see, the thing is, it's relatively easy to focus on what we know, yet to me the wonder of the Universe, the awesomeness, is never greater than when we contemplate all that we don't know.
-And those are topics of, oh, so many YouTube video, again with sparkling computerized effects and no substantial information.

 It's true that when we take note of the impossibly tiny chip of time that our entire species has inhabited compared to the billions of years before, and the untold billions ahead, one can feel refreshingly small.
-Or, if we contemplate the billions of trillions of other worlds that must exist across the observable universe and septillions more across the Universe we can’t even observe, we can grasp momentarily at just how miniscule our daily existence is.
+Or, if we contemplate the billions of trillions of other worlds that must exist across the observable universe and septillions more across the Universe we can’t even observe, we can grasp momentarily at just how minuscule our daily existence is.
 But for me nothing compares to the perspective, the shock, or the excitement, of being reminded of what we are not even able to imagine in our primitive human brains.
-If you want a small shake of your grey cells, here you go some of the questions I desperately pondered while working ion Antinomy of truth/lie.
+If you want a small shake of your grey cells, here you go, some of the questions I desperately pondered while working on Antinomy of truth/lie.

 We don't know why the Universe exists: